How to Keep Candidates Engaged Through the Hiring Process?

 Keeping candidates engaged is not just about responding to their messages faster, but also contacting them in a more proactive way.
 Don't leave candidates to ask for updates about their application or more information about the role they are applying for.

-Particularly during a lengthy recruitment period, many companies not only recruit using SMS, but send out regular messages to candidates to keep them interested in the company and to let them know they are still in the running for the job.
+Particularly during a lengthy recruitment process, many companies not only recruit using SMS, but also send out regular messages to candidates to keep them interested in the company and to let them know they are still in the running for the job.

-Besides informing candidates about updates to their application or texting interview reminders, these messages can give more insight into your company or their role.
+Besides informing candidates about updates to their application or texting interview reminders, these messages can give more insight into your company or their role, enhancing the overall interview experience.

 Provide More Information